 The quality of the workmanship behind the shorts becomes instantly apparent when they’re slipped on.
+It puts them right up there with the best mountain bike shorts.
 Although the material feels robust, it isn’t hard or stiff to touch and the shorts instantly sit well.

 The lightweight feel means that on hotter days they don’t make your legs feel stifled or any sweatier than lighter models of shorts, even when you’re getting close to max effort for prolonged periods.

 The fabric is stretchy enough to flex and shift with your movements but not so thin and malleable that it’s likely to get snagged on something or rip.
 The DWR coating — when new at least — made water bead and run off the shorts’ surface.